d2i-23/Spacey3D/README.md

 ## Installation

-To run the program, click on CODE >> DOWNLOAD ZIP.
+To run the program, go to CODE >> DOWNLOAD ZIP.
 Unzip the downloaded folder then run the spacey3d.exe application.

 ## Support